List of Kentucky supplemental roads and rural secondary highways (300–399): KY 337

 Kentucky Route 337 is a 20.478 mi rural secondary highway in eastern Taylor County and eastern Marion County.
 The highway begins at KY 70 (Liberty Road) in Mannsville.
 KY 337 heads north along Bradfordsville Road, which meets the east end of KY 744 (Spurlington Road) and crosses Black Lick Creek and Tallow Creek.
 North of Tallow Creek, the highway ascends out of stream valleys and crosses a ridge into Marion County.
 KY 337 continues as Mannsville Road, which crosses Cabin Branch before reaching KY 49 (Bradfordsville Road).
 The two routes run concurrently east across Big South Fork at its confluence with Rolling Fork and enter the city of Bradfordsville along Main Street.
 In the center of town, KY 49 splits south onto Liberty Road and KY 337 continues on Main Street.
 The highway follows Bradfordsville–Gravel Switch Road northeast through the valley of Rolling Fork, where the route crosses Jones Creek and Buffalo Creek.
 KY 337 veers away from the river valley after crossing Rolling Fork and heads north to its terminus at KY 243 at Gravel Switch.

 KY 340

 Kentucky Route 340 is a 13.025 mi rural secondary highway in northern Butler County.
 The highway begins at KY 70 (Brownsville Road) at Huldeville.
 KY 340 heads northeast on Brooklyn Road, which crosses New Zion Creek on its way to Brooklyn.
 The highway continues northwest to KY 79 (Caneyville Road), with which the route runs concurrently east.
 KY 340 splits north onto Oak Ridge Road, which crosses the East Prong of Indian Camp Creek between Casey and Oak Ridge.
 The highway makes a sharp curve west at Neafus Road and takes that name as it heads west and then north.
 KY 340 crosses over the Western Kentucky Parkway shortly before reaching its northern terminus at Neafus Road at Neafus at the Butler–Grayson–Ohio county tripoint.

+History

+KY 340 was formed between 1945 and 1950.

+The original KY 340 ran from KY 339 in Lowes to US 45 (now KY 1241) in Folsomdale.
+This was removed by 1945, and is now part of KY 849.